thegetty/getty-jsonld-sparql-patterns/README.md

 First image URI found from the responses: https://data.jpcarchive.org/media/image/dams:JPC-3bff80eb8006ef6630a072ae102fe727_0001_001
 ```

+#### `default_values` for parameters

+SPARQL templates may provide parameters (such as a LIMIT or SERVICE) where it may be useful to provide a default value.
+If a pattern has any default parameters, they will be in the `.default_values` attribute.
+Any parameter passed to a run or format method will override any default value of the same name.

 ### `run_pattern` SPARQL query type responses

 While the pattern set can be used to format SPARQL queries, the `run_pattern` method interprets the SPARQL response based on the type of query.